kekslol24/mast-cell-detection-thesis/hpc/experiment_log.md

 **Secondary open question:** with a 2.9:1 raw ratio, `cls=1.0` (double class-loss weight, set when P1–P8 was 14:1) may be less necessary.
 Not tested at P1–P53 scale — would require a separate run and is a lower priority than establishing the baseline result.

+4. **`ba_improved_comb.py` — LOPO val-split crash on singleton patients fixed (2026-05-25).** When
+   carving the 15% in-fold validation split in the LOPO branch, `train_test_split(..., stratify=y)` requires at least 2 samples per stratum (patient).
+Patients P24, P28, P29, P31, P39, P40, P45,
+   P50 each contribute only 1 annotated image to the corpus and appear in a fold's `train_pos_full` list as a singleton.
+The stratified split crashed with `ValueError: The least populated classes in y have only 1 member`.

+   Fix: before the split, identify singleton patients (`np.unique` + `return_counts=True`), pull their images out of the stratified pool, run the split on multi-sample patients only, then concatenate singletons back into the train portion.
+The val set is unaffected: a singleton would have contributed at most 0.15 of one image to val; keeping it in train is both correct and maximises training signal.

+---

 ### Next run — P1–P53 baseline

 **Recipe:** P3-B winner confirmed by P4-B/P4-C — `FREEZE=10, DEGREES=5, DFL=1.5, lr0=0.001, cls=1.0, mosaic=0.0, flipud=0.5`.